Danitra Vance: Saturday Night Live

-Vance was the first Black woman to become an SNL repertory player in 1985, the only SNL cast member known to have a learning disability, and the second lesbian cast member hired after Denny Dillon, though Vance's sexual orientation was not public knowledge until her death.
+Vance was the first Black woman to become an SNL repertory player in 1985 (after Yvonne Hudson's tenure as a featured player previously); and the second lesbian cast member hired after Denny Dillon, though Vance's sexual orientation was not public knowledge until her death.
 Her casting alongside Terry Sweeney (the show's first openly gay male cast member) was also the first time that Saturday Night Live had two gay cast members.

 Vance joined the SNL cast during a time of great transition and turbulence for the show, and she became frustrated over repeatedly having characters stereotypical of young Black women written for her.
 She was ultimately let go by SNL at the end of the 1986 season, along with many other cast members, including Sweeney, Joan Cusack, Robert Downey Jr., Randy Quaid, and Anthony Michael Hall.